Smile-SA/rating-operator/documentation/QUICK-INSTALLATION.md

 ## 1. Introduction

 In this document we show how to set up a test/minimal cluster instance.
-In a production environment, you may want to add Network policies for increased security, and HA storage for resilience.
-In this tutorial the in-cluster communications are considered trusted.

 ## 2. Requirements

 ### 2.1.
 Kubernetes